SearchGPT vs. Google: Can SearchGPT overtake Google in search?

 The problem with Google

-For years, Google’s dominance in search seemed secure, but each algorithm update reveals growing cracks.
-Changes intended to refine search too often backfire, leaving businesses struggling with sudden traffic losses.
+For years, Google’s dominance as a search engine seemed secure, but each algorithm update reveals growing cracks.
+Changes intended to refine search results too often backfire, leaving businesses struggling with sudden traffic losses.
 March's core updates are a prime example, as many sites were sidelined in favor of platforms like Reddit and Quora.

 In response to competition from AI, Google introduced its generative AI search features, known as AI Overviews.
-This update complicates the situation further, as it discourages users from visiting external websites by embedding answers directly in the search results.
+Google's AI overviews complicated the situation further, as it discourages users from visiting external websites by embedding direct answers in the search results.

 AI Overviews serving inaccurate results